 - Spend time with my family and friends.

 - Work on a variety of side projects.

 I currently live in Oakland with my wonderful wife.
-I’ve been lucky to have had a very enjoyable life.
+I’ve been lucky to have had a very priviliged and enjoyable life.
 A brief history of me:

 - I was born in San Diego, where I grew up (except a stint in the Bay Area years 2 through 9).
-I spent much of my time on games and the internet.
-My main accomplishment in life was getting into college.
+Most of my fond memories are of playing games; My main accomplishment in life was getting into college.

-- I then went to MIT, where I learned a ton of math and CS, met amazing people, and had lots of fun.
-I enjoyed it so much I stayed for a Master’s working on probabilistic programming languages, largely because I enjoyed undergrad and didn’t really know what I wanted to do.
+- I then went to MIT, where I learned a bunch of math and CS, met amazing people, and had lots of fun.
+I stayed for a Master’s working on probabilistic programming languages, largely because I enjoyed undergrad and didn’t really know what I wanted to do.

-- Armed with only theory knowledge, I moved to San Francisco to be the second employee at Terminal.com, a startup providing computer environments in the browser.
+- With little knowledge about engineering, I moved to San Francisco to be the second employee at the startup Terminal.com, which provided programming environments in the browser.
 I left after nearly 4 years; the company was later acquired by Udacity.

-- I then spent 2 years at Google working on deep learning for user personalization.
+- I then spent a bit under 2 years at Google working on deep learning for user personalization.
 My team was partially responsible for Google creepily understanding you based on your past history of Google product usage.
 I did a mix of infrastructure and research.

-- I’m now at OpenAI, working on the safety team.
-We’re trying to ensure that human level artificial intelligence will be truthful and helpful to humans!
+- I’m now at OpenAI, working on the Alignment team.
+We’re trying to ensure that artificial intelligence will be truthful and helpful to humans!
 (We’re always hiring so feel free to reach out if interested!)